 Hackathons are a Great Way to Learn and Connect with Other Developers.

 Let’s face the truth.
 There are still some very good developers out there who need help in their work.
 Let’s not hide that fact.
-And if you want to work with them, you will have to learn a new coding language and become one of the best developers on the planet.
+And if you want to work with them, you’ll need to Learn to hack and achieve proficiency in various coding languages.
+This can propel you towards becoming one of the best developers on the planet.

 A hackathon is a great way to get together with other developers and learn more about what they do.
 It also helps to build relationships with them and the community.